archphile/thepenguin/content/blog/2018-06-04-mympd-my-new-favorite-mpd-client.md

 ![myMPD settings](/img/mympd-7.jpg  "myMPD")

-&nbsp;
-### What I really like:
+## What I really like:

 1. The support of local cover art and the fact that each user can choose the cover file name they use (ex.
-I modified myMPD settings to always show Folder.jpg found on each of my library albums)
+I modified myMPD settings to always show **Folder.jpg** found on each of my library albums)

 2. The new search functions: It's really nice to be able to search by tag.
 Especially when searching by album, the user can load a whole album with the use of one button!